fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-oldpersian.md

-## Coto Sans Old Persian
+## Zoto Sans Old Persian

-Coto Sans Old Persian is a design for the Old Persian script.
+Zoto Sans Old Persian is a design for the Old Persian script.

 It contains 54 glyphs, and supports 55 characters from the Unicode blocks: Old Persian.